2007 British Grand Prix: Practice

 The first Friday practice was dominated as per many of the previous Grand Prix of the season, with Ferrari and McLaren taking the top 4 times.
-Lewis Hamilton took the top time at his home Grand Prix, and the two Ferraris split Alonso from his team mate.
+Lewis Hamilton took the top time at his home Grand Prix, and the two Ferraris split Alonso from his teammate.
 Both McLaren drivers spun their cars at different parts of the test, and they were not the only to do so.
 Other such drivers included Robert Kubica, David Coulthard, Adrian Sutil, Trulli and Massa; who all spun their vehicles on the greasy, but dry track.
 In the end Rosberg managed to set a faster time than the two competitive BMWs, and Trulli - who boasted a fastest time at Silverstone during testing in the last month - only just managed to set a faster time than Anthony Davidson in the Super Aguri.
 Davidson outpaced his British counterpart Jenson Button in the works Honda by half a second.
 Button, who suffered a minor back injury in a shunt in the United States Grand Prix, decided not to partake in the second Friday practice session in order to avoid aggravating the injury.